neroshan12/CV/README.md

 - Arranging maintenance for properties with suppliers and general admin duties
 - B2B negotiation of management fees with lettings agents and B2C negotiation of leases with tenants
 - Extensive use of Microsoft Excel for analysis of company accounts

+## Hobbies & Interests

+* Keen sports fan (In particular football, F1 and boxing)
+* Avid movie buff (Casablanca and Inglourious Basterds to name a few of my favourites)
+* Average footballer (being scouted by Fulham as a 12 year old is my claim to fame)
+* Random fact enthusiast (if banging your head against a wall for an hour burns 150 calories...does coding count as exercise?)